seanmavley/madewithangular.github.io/README.md

 2. You need to log in before you can make a submission.
 3. Submission automatically goes live, although they're reviewed.

+## Contributing

+If you come across any issue, raise it using the 'New Issue' button.